mph-/lcapy/doc/tutorial.rst

 V1 1 2 {20 * DiracDelta(t)}

-Unfortunately sympy Laplace transform does not consider the lower limit to approach 0 from -oo and so the DiracDelta gives half the value.
+Unfortunately the sympy Laplace transform does not consider the lower limit of the integral to approach 0 in the limit from -oo and so the DiracDelta gives half the value expected in circuit analysis.

+To input an arbitrary time varying voltage use:

+V1 1 2 {v(t)}

+Here the value will be converted to V(s) for calculations but displayed on a schematic as v(t).

 Here's an example of a cosine current current of amplitude 20 A and frequency f